PaulaSawczuk/GroupProject-UGT-FEAS/README.md

    - User must indicate whether the dataset includes time series analysis (**D**).

 ##### **Process and Visualise**
-Click the Process button (**F**) once all settings are configured to generate visualisations of the KEGG pathways.
+Click the "Process" button (**F**) once all settings are configured to generate visualisations of the KEGG pathways.

 #### 2. File Menu